 Proof of Address Check: Establishing proof of address is a primary measure to meet many AML directives at the point of onboarding new customers.

-Watchlist Check: Continue to screen users after onboarding by re-screening customers against multiple sanctions, politically exposed persons (PEPs), and other data sources.
+Watchlist Check: Screen users at onboarding and continue to monitor them beyond that against multiple sanctions, politically exposed persons (PEPs), and other data sources.